Lore, Legends, and Superstitions About Black Cats

 Black Cats, Witches, and Devil Worship

-The early American settlers (such as Pilgrims) helped spread the fear and myth that has enshrouded the black cat.
+Early American settlers helped spread the fear and myth that has enshrouded the black cat.
 These early settlers brought with them a strong faith in the Christian Bible, which caused them to seek out and attempt to eliminate anything they perceived as being evil.

 Many early Pagans, especially elderly female Pagans, were known for having a cat, especially a black cat.
-Due to the Pagan belief in the earth and magic, as well as their refusal to convert to Christianity, many of the early Christians perceived them as being devil-worshipers and their pet cats were included in this mix.
-The early Christians perceived the black cat to be the witch's familiar, and would help her in her evil doings.
+Due to the Pagan belief in the earth and magic, as well as their refusal to convert to Christianity, many early Christians perceived them as being devil-worshipers and their pet cats were included in this mix.
+These early Christians perceived the black cat to be the witch's familiar, who would help her in her evil doings.